-Global Entrepreneurship Week 2012 took place in Israel in November 2012.
+Global Entrepreneurship Week 2012 was held in Israel in November 2012.

-Each school presented a slideshow on Global Entrepreneurship Week to its students while explaining the purpose of the week, the activities that would take place during the week in Israel and the world, and especially about the students' role in the week.
+In all the schools, they presented a slideshow on Global Entrepreneurship Week to the students while explaining the purpose of the week, the activities that would take place during the week in Israel and abroad, and especially on the part of the students themselves during this week.

-The Entrepreneurship for Kids Program has been preparing for Global Entrepreneurship Week with a variety of programs around the country:
+The EFK Program prepared in advance for this Global Entrepreneurship Week with a variety of activities throughout the country:

-A select group of 4th graders who participated in the Entrepreneurship for Kids Program watched a slideshow on Global Entrepreneurship Week, and heard explanations about the week's purpose and its help in promoting entrepreneurship.
+A select group of 4th graders who participated in the Entrepreneurship for Kids Program watched a slideshow on Global Entrepreneurship Week, and heard explanations about the week's purpose and its contribution to encouraging entrepreneurship.

 Afterwards, the group had a second meeting as outlined in the program.

-Hila Attias Almagor, an Entrepreneurship for Kids Program teacher at Amirim school, hosted entrepreneur Shachar Attias during a weekly meeting that took place during Global Entrepreneurship Week.
-Shachar told the students about his experience as an entrepreneur.
+Hila Attias Almagor, the facilitator of the EFK Program at Amirim school in Binyamina, hosted the entrepreneur Shachar Attias during a weekly meeting that took place during GEW.
+Shachar talked with the students about his experience as an entrepreneur.

-Shachar has 12 years of experience in online marketing, and founded a startup called FansPitch.com which allows sports fans to provide online commentary to games shown on TV, while competing with a commentator for the opposing team.
+Shachar has 12 years of experience in online marketing, founded a startup called FansPitch.com which allows sports fans to provide online commentary for games broadcast on television while competing against a reporter/commentator who fans the opposing team.

-Orly Maimon, the entrepreneurship coordinator at Yad Mordechai, organized the celebration of Global Entrepreneurship Week with help from the Entrepreneurship for Kids Program.
+Orly Maimon, the entrepreneurship coordinator at Yad Mordechai school, organized the celebration of Global Entrepreneurship Week with the help of the EFK Program.

-This is the first time Yad Mordechai is celebrating Global Entrepreneurship Week, after its recent transition into a school that promotes innovative entrepreneurial thought.
+This is the first time Yad Mordechai school is celebrating GEW, as it became a school that promotes innovative entrepreneurial thinking.

-The school opened Global Entrepreneurship Week with a school-wide ceremony, and during the week, the students were shown a slideshow that was prepared by the Entrepreneurship for Kids Program.
+The school opened GEW with a ceremony, and during the week, the students show the slideshow that was prepared by the Entrepreneurship for Kids Program.

-When Meir Shoef saw that there were children in Bat Yam who came to school without breakfast, he decided to open a kitchen to make sandwiches, and distribute them to students on their way to school.
-In time, Meir understood that these children also don't have a hot meal waiting for them at home at the end of the day.
+When Meir Shoef saw that there were children in Bat Yam who came to school without breakfast, he decided to open a kitchen to make sandwiches, and give them to students on their way to school.
+Over time, Meir understood that these children also don't have a hot meal waiting for them at home at the end of the day.

 Thus, he began preparing lunches for the city's children.
-The Yad Mordechai students also profited from Meir Shoef's social business, and so inviting him to speak was an obvious choice.
+Students from Yad Mordechai school also enjoy Meir's social project, and so inviting him to speak was an obvious choice.
 Meir was happy to come to the school and speak about how he had the idea, what difficulties he had along the way, funding and his goals for the future.

 In this photo, you can see a basket of sandwiches prepared in Fat Meir's Kitchen for the Yad Mordechai students.